10 Common Workplace Hazards & How to Avoid Them

 Workplace Hazards | CPI Security Blog

 Workplace safety is vital to the well-being and health of your business.
 Not only is it your business’s legal responsibility to protect your employees, but doing so can positively affect your company’s productivity and success.
-In this post, we’re breaking down five common workplace hazards, along with safety tips that can make your workplace safer for everyone.
+In this post, we’ve broken down five common workplace hazards.
+Then we’ll talk safety tips that can make your workplace safer for everyone.

 1. Electrical Hazards